rachancheet/Windows-usage-limiter/README.md

 ## How to Run
+1. Make sure Python is installed on your pc.
+2. set the break.pyw to open with Python.
-1. Run the setup.py
+3. Run the setup.py
-2. Enter windows username(case sensetive)
+4. Enter windows username(case sensetive).

 ## How to remove